checkout/checkout-3ds-sdk-ios/README.md

 Then, configure your app to:

 1. Initialize the SDK with your preferred user interface options.
-2. Request the SDK to authenticate the cardholder.
+2. Configure the parameters for an authentication.
-3. Consume the result you get from the SDK to continue your payment flow.
+3. Request authentication and handle the result to continue your payment flow.

 👉&nbsp;&nbsp;[See the Integration Guide with Code Examples](https://docs.checkout.com/3d-secure-mobile-sdks) for full details.